 might already know about the Fetch API for service calls, React Native has its own way of handling local storage and assets.

 - Working with ListViews

 Routing and Navigation

 Apps almost always consist of multiple pages.
 In this chapter we'll explore the different navigation options

 available in React Navigation, and how you can compose them for easy routing.

 - Introducing React Navigation

-- Tab Navigation
+- Bringing navigation to the foregroung with Tab Navigation

 In today's world, having a product that works on multiple platforms is quickly becoming essential for a lot of

 But of course building the same product multiple times isn't only costly, it also introduces some technical